-The copier machine was leased for the office, beginning on May 12, 2020 as stated above, each for a term of five years with no fixed interest rate.
-The District can purchase the equipment for the fair market value of the equipment at the lease termination date.
+The copier machine was leased for the office, beginning on May 12, 2020, for a term of five years with no fixed interest rate.
+The District can purchase the equipment for the fair market value of the equipment at the lease termination date The District imputed an interest rate of 6% and monthly payments of \$325.